BruceZhangReve/MoME/README.md

 ## 5. Contribution and Future Work

-* Contribution 1: Proposing a new paradigm of multi-modal learning beyond token-level fusion: using external modal signals to modulate expert behavior within an MoE framework, enabling expert-level cross-modal interaction.
+* Contribution 1: We propose *Expert Modulation*, a new paradigm for MMTSP that integrates temporal and textual signals by modulating expert routing and computation within an MoE framework, offering a principled alternative to token-level fusion for multi-modal learning
-* Contribution 2: Providing a theoretical understanding of MoE behaves as a denoised MLP, developing expert-modulation mechanisms grounded in this insight.
+* Contribution 2: We develop a geometric interpretation of MoE and show that sparse routing can be understood as an energy-based truncation mechanism, providing theoretical insight into our modulation design.
+* Contribution 3: We demonstrate the generality and effectiveness of our method across multiple time series backbones, achieving consistent improvements over representative baselines.
 * Future Work: Generalizing MoME framework beyond two modalities (e.g., co-modulation), and beyond forecasting tasks.